Downtown Fort William, Ontario: Education

 Many schools were located in the downtown area, but as the population aged and the number of families decreased, most were closed.
 The only school operating in the core today is McKellar Park Central School, which has classes from Kindergarten to grade 8 and was ranked by the Frasier Institute as the worst in Thunder Bay in 2008.
 St. Stanislaus School was a Catholic school located at the corner of Miles and North streets.
 It is now an office building.
 Fort William Central School (built 1895) was located at the corner of Miles and May streets, and was demolished in the late 1950s for Paterson Park.
 Fort William Collegiate Institute was a secondary school located just south of the core which closed in 2005.
 Plans are underway to convert the building to residential uses.
 A branch of the Sylvan Learning Centre is located on Victoria Avenue.

 Infrastructure

 The street layout in Downtown Fort William is based on a grid, which is interrupted at several points by Victoriaville Mall, Paterson Park and the former McKellar General Hospital.

 Thunder Bay Transit operates a bus terminal in the core.
-Routes that use the terminal include 1 Mainline, 2 Crosstown, 3 Memorial, 4 Neebing, 8 James, and 12 East End.
+Routes that use the terminal include 1 Mainline, 3M Memorial, 4 Neebing (limited), 8 James, 10 Northwood, 12 East End, 14 Arthur, 16 Balmoral, and 18 Westfort.
 During peak hours, bus frequency in the core is every 15 minutes.

 Medical facilities in the core include St. Joseph's Care Group in Victoriaville Civic Centre, the Ridgeway Clinic, the Fort William Clinic, and the Spence Clinic.
 The Mayo Clinic has an office in Spence Clinic where local residents can receive information about the Mayo Clinic and schedule appointments.